rastogi-s/User-Management-WebDev/README.md

 * **Profile Module:**
     * Populate the user details on sucessful login.
     * Allows user to update their profile.
+    * Allows user to logout and navigate to login page.

 ---

-For detail functionalities and wireframe for the assignment present [here](https://github.com/rastogi-s/User-Management-WebDev/blob/master/Assignment-1.pdf)
+For detail functionalities and wireframe for the assignment click [here](https://github.com/rastogi-s/User-Management-WebDev/blob/master/Assignment-1.pdf)

 ---